NordicTrack: Acquisition

-In 1998, Icon Health & Fitness acquired NordicTrack.
-Since then, NordicTrack has thrived and the company continues to manufacture their classic skier, but this model is declining in popularity.
-NordicTrack treadmills are the top-selling brand worldwide.
-They also carry a full line of elliptical trainers and exercise bikes.
+In 1998, Icon Health & Fitness acquired NordicTrack's key patents, trademarks, and intellectual property for $9.5 million.
+Since then, NordicTrack continued to manufacture their classic skier.
+They also manufacture elliptical trainers and exercise bikes.
 During the late 1990s and early 2000s, the company made their first and only foray in the commercial gym equipment market with their 9600 series.
 This range included a treadmill, an incline trainer, an elliptical, and recumbent and upright bikes.
 After the 9600 series was discontinued, NordicTrack has not made any more commercial gym equipment ever since.
 In 2009, NordicTrack pioneered the incline trainer, a specialty treadmill that can reach an incline of up to 40%.
-These are some of their most popular machines today.

 iFIT Platform

-NordicTrack equipment is designed to integrate with iFIT, an interactive subscription-based fitness platform operated by iFIT Inc. iFIT offers prerecorded studio workouts across cardio, strength training, yoga, and other disciplines.
-Its classes are filmed in real-world locations around the world, with an emphasis on immersive experiences.
+NordicTrack equipment is designed to integrate with iFIT, a subscription-based interactive fitness platform operated by iFIT Inc. iFIT offers pre-recorded studio workouts across cardio, strength training, yoga, and other disciplines.
+Its classes are filmed in real-world locations worldwide, with an emphasis on immersive experiences.

 According to TechCrunch, iFIT serves millions of members globally and offers interactive features such as SmartAdjust™, which modifies speed and incline automatically, and ActivePulse™, a heart-rate-based training system. iFIT content can be streamed on NordicTrack equipment or mobile devices for off-equipment training.